-- four women, two of whom have immigrant status; and - two white men.
+- 2 women, one of whom has immigrant status; and - 1 white man.

 People with diverse backgrounds, experiences, identities and beliefs, including those on different sides of the political spectrum, bring diverse skills, knowledge and ideas on how to reach those who are like themselves.
 We have a group and culture in which these differences are valued.
 We believe that diversity also: